Colombian Papas Chorreadas (Potatoes in Tomato-Cheese Sauce)

 • 4 grated tomatoes

-• 2 big green onions (scallions), chopped finely
+• 2 big scallions, chopped finely

 • 1 clove of garlic, chopped finely